gohugoio/hugo/content/getting-started/configuration.md

 pygmentsStyle =               "monokai"
 # true: use pygments-css or false: color-codes directly
 pygmentsUseClasses =          false
+# see "Section Menu for Lazy Bloggers", /templates/menu-templates for more info
+SectionPagesMenu =
 # default sitemap configuration map
 sitemap =
 # filesystem path to read files relative from